polysyllabic/chaos/README.md

 - On a PS4, Navigate to Settings -> Devices -> Controllers -> Communication Method -> Use USB Cable

 ### Configuring the Chatbot
+*Note:* If you are installing chaosface on a separate computer, see the installation instructions in the [chaosface documentation](docs/chaosface.md).
+You should install and run chaosface from that computer before performing the next steps.

 Now that everything is installed, power up your Raspberry Pi and follow these steps: